talsec/Free-RASP-Flutter/README.md

 # Overview

-The freeRASP is available for Flutter, Android, and iOS developers.
+The freeRASP is available for Flutter, Cordova, Capacitor, React Native, Android, and iOS developers.
 We encourage community contributions, investigations of attack cases, joint data research, and other activities aiming to make better app security and app safety for end-users.

 freeRASP SDK is designed to combat